onuralpozkan/test_app/README.md

 # Description

-This is a react project for practice.
+This is a non-commercial react project for practice.
 It uses **Redux** for state management which used for getting products from fake api server and managing tests.

+It has a different language tests and answers gathered around the web.
+It is just a showcase for how tests can be handled with React and Redux.
+Your scores will be stored in local storage.
+You can look at results by clicking 'Past Results' button.

+Hope you enjoyed it!

 ## Installation